-For example, if DMA3 is configured for One-Shot, Ping-Pong buffers (MODE<1:0> = 11), and DMA3CNT = 7, two DMA3 interrupts are issued - one after transferring four elements from Buffer A, and one after transferring four elements from Buffer B. (For more information, see 22.6.7 "One-Shot Mode" and 22.6.9 "Ping-Pong Mode".)
+For example, if DMA3 is configured for One-Shot, Ping-Pong buffers (MODE<1:0> = 11), and DMA3CNT = 7, two DMA3 interrupts are issued - one after transferring four elements from Buffer A, and one after transferring four elements from Buffer B. (For more information see 22.6.7 "One-Shot Mode" and Section 22.6.9 "Ping-Pong Mode".)

-Even though the DMA channel issues an interrupt on either half or full-block transfers, the user application can "trick" the DMA channel into issuing an interrupt on half-block and full-block transfers by toggling the value of the HALF bit during each DMA interrupt.
+Even though the DMA channel issues an interrupt on either half- or full-block transfers, the user application can "trick" the DMA channel into issuing an interrupt on half- and full-block transfers by toggling the value of the HALF bit during each DMA interrupt.
 For example, if the DMA channel is set up with the HALF bit set to '1', an interrupt is issued after each half-block transfer.
 If the user application resets the HALF bit to '0' while the interrupt is being serviced, the DMA issues another interrupt when the full-block transfer is complete.

-To enable these interrupts, the corresponding DMA Interrupt Enable bit (DMAxIE) must be set in the Interrupt Enable Control register (IECx) in the Interrupt Controller module.
+To enable these interrupts, the corresponding DMA Interrupt Enable bit (DMAxIE) must be set in the Interrupt Enable Control (IECx) register in the interrupt controller module, as shown in Table 22-3.